Skip to main content

 • Choose a competitive rate: When choosing a savings account, look for a high-yield account with competitive rates that may help your balance grow faster.

-• Continue adding to the account: The higher your account’s balance, the more you could earn in compound interest.
-When possible, continue adding to your savings account.
+• Continue adding to the account: The higher your account’s balance, the more you could earn in compound interest, so try to continue adding to the balance.
+Setting up automatic transfers could take the stress out of this process.

 • Don’t take money out: Your account only earns interest on the money you keep in it.
 If you make withdrawals, you’re decreasing the amount of interest the account could earn.